How to return multiple values in Python

 print("User not found")

-The fix is to ensure your function always returns the same number of values, even on failure.
-The corrected find_user function now returns None, False when a user isn't found.
-This prevents a TypeError because the unpacking statement always receives two values.
+The solution is to ensure your function always returns a tuple of the expected size, even on failure.
+Instead of returning a single None value, the corrected find_user function returns None, False.
+This consistency prevents a TypeError because the unpacking operation always receives two values.

 Real-world applications